-The Pearson BTEC Level 3 National Diploma in Enterprise and Entrepreneurship is intended as an Applied General qualification.
-It is for post-16 students wanting to continue their education through applied learning and aim to progress to higher education and ultimately to employment in the enterprise sector.
-The qualification is equivalent in size to two A Levels, and it has been designed as a full two-year programme.
+The Pearson BTEC Level 3 National Extended Diploma in Enterprise and Entrepreneurship is intended as an Applied General qualification.
+It is for post-16 learners wanting to continue their education through applied learning and who aim to progress to higher education, and ultimately to employment in the enterprise sector.
+The qualification is equivalent in size to three A Levels and has been designed as a full two-year programme.
 Learners who want to take this qualification will have successfully completed a Level 2 programme of learning with GCSEs and potentially some vocational qualifications.